esm-ispm-unibe-ch-REPRODUCIBLE/MHCOVID2022-The-impact-of-the-COVID-19-pandemic-and-associated-control-measures-on-MH/README.md

-# MHCOVID-Analysis-2022-Annals-of-Int-Med
+These files produce the results presented in the article "The impact of the COVID-19 pandemic and associated control measures on the mental health of the general population: a systematic review and dose-response meta-analysis" submitted by the MHCOVID research group for the Annals of Internal Medicine.
+Analysis performed by Georgia Salanti for the MHCOVID team.
+For more information about the project, visit https://mhcovid.ispm.unibe.ch

-This produces the results presented in the Annals of Internal Medicine Article.
+To reproduce the results of the article:

 1. Download the directory to your computer.
 2. Click on the .Rproj image and open the "MHCOVID Master file for AIM article.R"